Marxist sociology: Concepts and issues

 Within theoretical field, Marxist sociology is recognized as one of the major sociological paradigms and is associated with conflict and critical theory.
 Unlike Marxism and Marxist philosophy, Marxist sociology has put relatively little weight on creating class revolution, pursuing instead the development of an objective, politico-economic study of society rather than a critical philosophy of praxis.
 As such, it may be understood as a field of economic sociology.

 The study of "socio-nature" emerged from this line of thought.
 Socio-nature is "a concept that is used to argue that society and nature are inseparable and should not be analyzed in abstraction from each other."

 Historical development

 Influenced by the thought of Karl Marx, Marxist sociology emerged around the turn of the 20th century.
 The first Marxist School of sociology was known as Austro-Marxism, of which Carl Grünberg and Antonio Labriola were among its most notable members.

 Much of the development in the field occurred on the outskirts of academia, pitting Marxist against "bourgeois" sociology.
 For some time, this division was reinforced by the Russian Revolution that then led to the creation of the Soviet Union.
-Soon, however, sociology found itself a victim of the suppression of "bourgeois" science within Union.
+Soon, however, sociology found itself a victim of the suppression of "bourgeois" science within the Soviet Union.
 While, after several decades, sociology was reestablished in the Communist states, two separate currents of thought evolved within Marxist sociology: